 It is important to note that despite being rooted in Tradational Chinese medicine, Taijiquan practice for health and wellness has been advocated by doctors, health researchers and other specialists in the healthcare industry due to its proven effectiveness for health restoration and rehabilitation.

-According to an article by PubMed central, research carried out by a number of physicians has shown that despite low-quality evidence (which is due to the lack of high quality formal examinations with long term follow-ups), examinations which have been carried out show that Taijiquan practice has had an overall beneficial effect on balance, limb motor function, and walking ability among stroke survivors.
+According to a research article on Tai Chi for Stroke Rehabilitation which is archived in PubMed Central, research carried out by a number of physicians has shown that despite low-quality evidence (which is due to the lack of high quality formal examinations with long term follow-ups), examinations which have been carried out show that Taijiquan practice has had an overall beneficial effect on balance, limb motor function, and walking ability among stroke survivors.
 Other research findings suggest that people who suffer with conditions such as anxiety disorder, depression, insomnia, hypertension, chronic arthritis, and fibromyalgia have all experienced a degree of relief due to regular practice.

 Taking all the above into consideration, we can see that despite having its share of skeptics, critics, and detractors, Taijiquan for health maintenance is still regarded by many people around the world as an important part of their journey of self- healing, and is also considered to be a “meditation in motion” which many find to be a valuable practice in their everyday lives.
 But what about Taijiquan as a martial art?
 Can these seemingly slow motion exercises in fact be used for fighting, or is the martial aspect of the art simply a tall tale based on fantastic Chinese folklore?